 In October, the two men were charged with burglary, theft, receiving stolen property and criminal conspiracy stemming from an Oct.
 17 at the English Village Shopping Center in Horsham.

 Horsham Police said Wiley and Prokop were identified as suspects after they attempted to sell "large quantities of jewelry" to a local pawn shop.

 After Horsham filed its charges, Doylestown Borough detectives were able to link the two men to jewelry store robberies in town.
 They included two attempted break-ins at Carroll's Jewelers.

-In September, about $4,600 worth of jewelry was stolen from Antiques in Doylestown.
+In September, from Antiques in Doylestown.

 "A detective went down and was able to link them to our robberies," Doylestown Borough Police Chief Jim Donnelly said Wednesday.